arangodb/docs/3.6/programs-arangod-cluster.md

 * `online`: always perform a cluster upgrade but don't shut down afterwards

 The default value is `auto`.
 The option only affects Coordinators.
-It does not have any affect on single servers, agents or DB-Servers.
+It does not have any affect on single servers, Agents or DB-Servers.

 ## More advanced options